The Game Plan (film): Plot

-Joe's former sister-in-law and Peyton's legal guardian, Karen Kelly, arrives to take her home and reveals to Joe that Sara was killed in a car accident six months earlier.
-After Peyton overhears Stella complaining that she would be a huge distraction to Joe, Peyton decides she wants to return home with Karen.
+Joe's former sister-in-law and Peyton's legal guardian, Karen Kelly, arrives to take her back home and reveals to Joe that Sara was killed in a car accident six months earlier.
+After Peyton overhears Stella talking on the phone complaining that she would be a huge distraction to Joe for his football career, Peyton decides that she wants to return home with Karen.
 Later, while going through Peyton's bag under her bed at his house, Joe finds some photos and reads a letter from Sara, saying that she hid Peyton away from Joe, as his career was just starting and she did not want Peyton to be a distraction to him.

 At the game, Joe initially struggles but is buoyed by Peyton and Karen's arrival.
 Understanding Joe's earlier words about how he wants to remain in Peyton's life, Karen lets Peyton live with Joe.
 Near the end of the fourth quarter, Joe passes the ball to the running back, Jamal Webber, who gains positive yardage but fails to get out of bounds.
 Joe hurries his team to the line with the clock running and rushes ahead before being knocked out of bounds.
-With time for one last play, Joe throws a lob pass to Sanders, who catches the pass, allowing the Rebels to win their first championship.
+With time for one last play, Joe throws a lob pass to Travis, who catches the pass, allowing the Rebels to win their first championship.
 In a post-game interview, Joe chooses to be with Peyton instead of accepting the sponsorship.

-During the credits, Joe, Peyton, Monique, and other characters from the film perform “Burning Love” by Elvis Presley.
+During the credits, Joe, Peyton, Monique, and other characters from the film perform "Burning Love" by Elvis Presley.